This is part 4 in my series of reviews of the Slavers series of adventures.

 It's like playing AD&D on hard mode - few spells (and those only for clerics), and you start out with nothing but loincloths and scrolls you can't see to read.
 Good luck using them - you are in utter darkness and depending on Infravision until you can find a way to make fire and some fuel.
 Weapons?
 Nothing until you can improvise things.

 A4 is a lot of fun because it also turns the idea of loot on its head.
 A broken dagger is vastly more valuable than a handful of gems, and a bit of flint or flammable wood is more valuable than a pile of gold.

 There are multiple ways out of the tunnels, too - unlike the railroad-like setups of A1 and A2, and the pure railroads of parts one and two of A3 (literally no actual alternative paths.)
 A party has more than one way out, although they all involve danger and risk.

 But where the adventure really shines is the surface.
 The PCs come out at one of a few different locations, and have to find a way off the island.
 The volano's poisonous fumes have rolled into the city, and panicked people have fled to the docks.
 It's a long swim, so a boat is the best way.
-Meanwhile, some enterprising looters are looking to grab money, supernatural beings are lose, and the local animals have been stirred up.
+Meanwhile, some enterprising looters are looking to grab money, supernatural beings are loose, and the local animals have been stirred up.
 It's a chaotic mess and the PCs need to make their way through it.